 “Just like in Young, the mortgage required the ‘lender’ to issue a notice of default as a condition precedent.
 [Plaintiff] is the ‘lender’ and ‘Note Holder’ for purposes of this foreclosure action.
 As such, [Plaintiff] was required to issue a notice of default before it could proceed with its foreclosure action.”

-Since Plaintiff relied upon a notice of default issued by its predecessor in interest, foreclosure was improper.
+Since the Plaintiff relied upon a notice of default issued by its predecessor in interest, foreclosure was improper.

 Analysis and Application